+"The good news about wispy bangs is it works well with all hair types and textures and it’s easy to pull off," Prothero tells us.
 This face-framing fringe is seriously cool, and the light, wispy texture has everything to do with it.
 Plus, we love the way any updo can highlight the bangs as such a strong statement.

 Soft, Wispy Layers

 Sometimes a haircut says it all, like this layered mid-length look on Zendaya, which features wispy, textured bangs.
-Working with your texture to provide a shape it can fall into naturally can be the make or break deal behind sporting your curls.
+Working with your texture to provide a shape it can fall into naturally can be the make-or-break deal behind sporting your curls.

-These curtain bangs are longer and wispier than the norm, but they're a great way to break things up, and can ease into soft, face framing layers effortlessly.
+These curtain bangs are longer and wispier than the norm, but they're a great way to break things up and can ease into soft, face-framing layers effortlessly.
 "Any type of wispy bang," Giaimo says, "can dress up a simple ponytail or bun, creating a much softer look."

-These long, piece-y bits frame Bella Hadid's face shape effortlessly.
+These long, piecey bits frame Bella Hadid's face shape effortlessly.
 Face shape is another important consideration for any type of bangs, says Giaimo.
 "Heart and oval face shapes are excellent candidates for wispy bangs, in my opinion."

-If you have a lot of hair that's coarser in density, ask your stylist to remove some of the weight from your bangs by cutting directly into them for that lighter, wispier look.
-This way, the bangs can get pushed around casually and you'll have assurance that they aren't sitting too bulky all over.
+If you have a lot of hair that's thicker in density, ask your stylist to remove some of the weight from your bangs by cutting directly into them for that lighter, wispier look.
+This way, the bangs can get pushed around casually and you'll have the assurance that they aren't sitting too bulky all over.

 Overdirected Side Bangs

-If you have commitment phobia, don't worry, we totally get it.
+If you have commitment phobia, don't worry, we get it.
 Instead of cutting length to get this look, try overdirecting a few longer strands beside your side bangs to give your 'do a wispier, fashion-forward look.

 Light, wispy bangs have a softer feel to them than many of the heavier fringe options out there.
 One of the perks to this lighter look is how seamlessly different textures work together.

 If you want to wear your natural waves all over but want to smooth out your bangs, use a vented brush to push the hair from right to left at the roots while blow drying.
-Make sure to tell your stylist how you plan to wear your bangs from day-to-day so they can cut with your needs in mind and offer any specific styling tips that'll benefit your desired outcome.
+Make sure to tell your stylist how you plan to wear your bangs from day to day so they can cut with your needs in mind and offer any specific styling tips that'll benefit your desired outcome.

-If your wispy bangs are overdue for a trim, give them a little boost of volume to keep them lifted up out of your eyes while still sporting that rock and roll vibe.
-Spritz some of Oribe's Dry Texturizing Spray ($48) at the roots before blow drying, and use a small round brush or Mason Pearson to help morph them to your desired shape.
+If your wispy bangs are overdue for a trim, give them a little boost of volume to keep them lifted out of your eyes while still sporting that rock and roll vibe.
+Spritz some of Oribe's Dry Texturizing Spray ($49) at the roots before blow drying, and use a small round brush or Mason Pearson to help morph them to your desired shape.

 Light Micro Bangs